Why Your Teen High School Student

 to work harder, learn more, and travel extensively.

-The White House has taken an intense
+In 2014, the White House took an intense

 digital media influencers, the Institute on International